SSLMate/certspotter/man/certspotter-script.md

 `JSON_FILENAME`

-:    Path to a JSON containing additional information about the certificate.
+:    Path to a JSON file containing additional information about the certificate.
 See below for the format of the JSON file.
      Not set if `-no_save` was used.

 `TEXT_FILENAME`